tuist/tuist/docs/docs/cloud/binary-caching.md

 1. They create a new branch from `main`.
 2. They run `tuist generate`.
-3. Tuist the most recent binaries from `main` and generates the project with them.
+3. Tuist pulls the most recent binaries from `main` and generates the project with them.

 ### A developer pushes changes upstream